bertreb/pimatic-broadlink/README.md

 # pimatic-broadlink
-Plugin for using Broadlink products in Pimatic
+Plugin for using Broadlink products in Pimatic.
+The plugin is based on python-broadlink library from [mjg59](https://github.com/mjg59/python-broadlink)

 Installation of the plugin
 ----

 Before installation of this plugin the python library broadlink needs to be installed.
-The plugin is based on python-broadlink library from [mjg59](https://github.com/mjg59/python-broadlink)

 Use:
 ```